henry-zwart/drifting-cls-thesis/README.md

-# gliding-uva-report
+# drifting-cls-thesis

-A Typst template for student reports at the University of Amsterdam.
+A Typst template for Computational Science Master's theses at the University of Amsterdam.

 ## Dependencies